fuzailpalnak/ShapeMerge/README.md

 ### Requirements
-The library uses [Rtree](https://rtree.readthedocs.io/en/latest/) which has a dependency on [libspatialindex](https://libspatialindex.org/), I would recommend on resolving the dependency through [conda](https://anaconda.org/conda-forge/libspatialindex)
+The library uses [Rtree](https://rtree.readthedocs.io/en/latest/) which has a dependency on [libspatialindex](https://libspatialindex.org/), It is recommend to resolving the dependency through [conda](https://anaconda.org/conda-forge/libspatialindex)

 *_LibSpatialIndex For Linux:_*